This article refers to reading an Internet Accountability report. Learn how to read Screen Accountability™ reports.

-The Covenant Eyes Accountability Report is designed to help you easily review and understand the Web Content that you, or a person you hold accountable, has accessed on the internet.
+The Covenant Eyes Internet Accountability report is designed to help you easily review and understand the Web Content that you, or a person you hold accountable, have accessed on the internet.
 Click here if you prefer to watch a brief video about reading these reports.

 Jump to a section: